SmallSatelliteResearchLaboratoryUGA/SmallSatelliteResearchLaboratoryUGA.github.io/README.md

 $sudo npm install -g n
 $sudo n latest
 ```
+In order to test new features you are implementing create your own local branch using `git branch -b <branch name`.
+You're free to edit and commit to this local branch as you like.

-the site is completely static so using an html viewer in your browser is crucial.
+The site is completely static so using an html viewer in your browser is crucial.
 Using an IDE like VS Code is reccomended because you may can use extensions like **Live Server** which opens a server in your browser under localhost:[port number] Using this extension you will be able to edit the static files on your local machine and see changes automatically populate in your browser.

+Deployments are made automatically with every commit to **the DEVELOPMENT branch**